WP-Autoplugin/wp-autoplugin/readme.txt

 == Changelog ==

+= 1.2 =
+* Added support for any OpenAI-compatible model with the custom models option
+* Added French translation
+* Fixed PHP notice on "Add New Plugin" screen.

+= 1.1.2 =
+* Added support for Google Gemini Flash 2.0 Thinking model
+* Added support for xAI Grok-2-1212 model

 = 1.1.1 =
-* Added support for Claude 3.5 Sonnet-20241022, Gemini 2.0 Flash Experimental, and Gemini Experimental 1206 models.
+* Added support for Claude 3.5 Sonnet-20241022, Gemini 2.0 Flash Experimental, and Gemini Experimental 1206 models
-* Code cleanup and minor refactoring.
+* Some refactoring and code cleanup

-= 1.1 =
-* Added support for Claude 3.5 Haiku and xAI Grok-beta.
-* Fixed code editor issues and improved prompts for lower-end models.

-= 1.0 =
-* Initial release.

 == License ==